 The evaluation process begins with a thorough examination and examination of the urine specimen.
 The urinalysis is useful to check for a urinary tract infection or the presence of blood, which would require further evaluation.
 The next step is to categorize the type of incontinence.
 There are four categories of incontinence:

 Conservative treatment may begin with bladder and pelvic floor retraining exercises (Kegels), fluid management, and avoidance of dietary irritants.

 Caffeinated, alcoholic, and carbonated beverages can worsen bladder control.
-We work closely with a number of excellent physical therapists who provide additional support to help patients learn mechanisms to improve bladder and fecal incontinence.
+We work closely with a number of excellent physical therapists who provide additional support to help patients learn mechanisms to improve bladder incontinence.
 Besides Kegels exercises, placement of a tampon or use of a pessary with a knob may offer relief from stress urinary incontinence.

 When a patient is not satisfied with the results of conservative measures, further evaluation of her incontinence needs to take place.
 A bladder diary is typically elicited that is a record of fluid intake (quantity as well as type of fluid), number of voids (and possibly measured volume of each void), number of pads/diapers used, and number of incontinent episodes.
 Additional testing may be necessary that would include urodynamics and/or cystoscopy.
 These tests are very commonly used for further evaluation.
 They are performed in the office setting and no preparation is needed.

 Urodynamics testing is composed of several components that measure how well the bladder and sphincter muscles function.
 Essentially, the test measures how much your bladder holds, how well it stores fluid, and how well the bladder empties.